MicrosoftDocs/fabric-docs/docs/cicd/git-integration/conflict-resolution.md

 # Conflict resolution

-A conflict occurs when there are uncommitted changes in the workspace and incoming changes from the git repository on the same item.
-When a conflict occurs, both **Commit** and **Update** are disabled.
+A conflict occurs when changes are made *to the same item* in both the workspace and the remote git repository.
+When a conflict occurs, both **Commit** and **Update** are disabled until the conflict is resolved.

 You have two options: